dina-web-nrm/redmine-docker/README.md

 * number of plugins : 1
 * see the fetch_themes_and_plugins.sh

-### mail-harvesting , coupling between an email-address and a project
+## mail-harvesting , how to create a couple between an email-address and a project

 **NB 1:** before using cron test the `receive_imap.sh` manually **NB 2:** cron-daemon is not started automatically in the redmine-docker container.